justAnotherDev/AutoEncodingObject/README.md

 ## Custom Handling

 Custom handling of properties has been designed to be as easy as possible.
+All you need to do is set the custom handled properties to ```objc @property (nonatomic, strong) NSArray *propertiesToIgnore;```

 ```objc
 @interface SomeObject : AutoEncodingObject